-Nick is active in the community, serving as President of the Board of Directors of the Outdoor Discovery Center – Macatawa Greenway; Greater Deacon and Past Treasurer for Haven Reformed Church in Hamilton, Michigan; Trustee of the Porter Hills Foundation; Member of the Professional Advisory Committee for Grand Rapids Community Foundation; member of the Steering Committee of the GRBA's Probate and Estate Planning Section; and Past Director for Youth For Christ of Ottawa and Allegan Counties.
-He coaches sports, is a youth group leader, and is a past member of Holland Young Professionals.
+Nick is active in the community, having served as President of the Board of Directors of the ODC Network; Elder, Greater Deacon and Past Treasurer for Haven Reformed Church in Hamilton, Michigan; President of the Western Michigan Estate Planning Council; Trustee of the Porter Hills Foundation; Member of the Professional Advisory Committee for Grand Rapids Community Foundation; member of the Steering Committee of the GRBA’s Probate and Estate Planning Section; and Past Director for Youth For Christ of Ottawa and Allegan Counties.
+He coaches youth sports, is a youth group leader, and is a past member of Holland Young Professionals.
 He is a frequent speaker and author sharing his expertise with fellow attorneys and the community.